 We also include tons of state specific material, as well as insider career advice from successful Realtors.
 Grab a cup of coffee and get ready to learn everything you need to know about your new career in real estate.

 Oh yeah, in order to get your real estate license, you’re going to need to take a great real estate course to pass your exam.
-We recommend Kaplan because they’ve been in business for 75 years and have both awesome classroom and online courses.
+We recommend Brightwood because they’ve been in business for 75 years and have both awesome classroom and online courses.

 How to Get a Real Estate License: 4 Steps to Success